rajasekhar02/cn-final-project/README.md

 a(f)^d

-we can substituting the absorption coefficient in the Energy consumption formula
+we can substitute the absorption coefficient in the Energy consumption formula

 a(f) = absorption Coefficient